 238. The Plaintiffs repeat and re-allege paragraphs 1 through 237, as if fully set forth herein.

-239. On 4 Dec 2022, Mr. Carr complained via DHS OIG Hotline that Mrs. Carr had been stranded in Thailand through the unlawful, knowing failure of USCIS to abide by the statutory mandates of [8 CFR Section 216.4](#) ...
+239. On 4 Dec 2022, Mr. Carr complained via DHS OIG Hotline that Mrs. Carr had been stranded in Thailand through the unlawful, knowing failure of USCIS to abide by the statutory mandates of [8 CFR § 216.4](#) ...
 "Upon receipt of a properly filed Form I-751, the alien's conditional permanent resident status shall be extended automatically, if necessary, until such time as the director has adjudicated the petition."
 240. Mr. Carr was assigned case number HLCN1670132157186 but has not received any further response from DHS OIG.
 241. On 5 Dec 2022 expanded on his complaint against USCIS and received case number HLCN1670226793068 but has not received any further response.
 242. It is possible that the announcement on 23 Jan 2023 of a new 48 month extension letter (ECF 48-2) was based on Mr. Carr's complaint on 4 Dec 2022 that Mrs. Carr was stranded in Thailand due to the expiration of her 24 month extension letter.
 243. However, Mrs. Carr's freedom to work and travel freely was never restored as she never received the 48 month extension letter.

-244. On 10 Sep 2023, Mr. Carr notified the DHS OIG directly through the IG of the federal crimes committed by USCIS (ECF 49-3).
+244. On 10 Sep 2023, Mr. Carr notified the DHS OIG directly through the IG of the federal crimes committed by USCIS (ECF 49-5).
 He also opened a complaint via DHS OIG Hotline and was assigned case number HLCN1694292030038.

-245. On 13 Nov 2023, Mr. Carr notified the DHS OIG ~~directly~~ through ~~an the~~ ~~I~~ ~~G~~ ~~online~~ hotline ~~complaint~~ ~~request~~ of the additional federal crimes committed by USCIS as previously reported to the DHS IG in ECF 30-8 as well as the 'whistleblower' retaliation taken by USCIS against Mrs. Carr for Mr. Carr's widespread reports of federal crimes. ~~The~~ ~~Mr. Carr~~ ~~also opened another~~ complaint via DHS OIG Hotline ~~and~~ was assigned case number HLCN1699850033209.
+245. On 13 Nov 2023, Mr. Carr notified the DHS OIG through an online hotline complaint of the additional federal crimes committed by USCIS as previously reported to the DHS IG in ECF 30-8 as well as the 'whistleblower' retaliation taken by USCIS against Mrs. Carr for Mr. Carr's widespread reports of federal crimes.
+The complaint via DHS OIG Hotline was assigned case number HLCN1699850033209.
 246. It is the DHS OIG's responsibility to not only insure that such serious malfeasance and deprivation of a person's constitutionally guaranteed rights do not happen but also that the harm from failures is redressed to the degree possible by the monitored agency (USCIS in this case).